fsans/FileMakerHibernate6/DriverInfo.md

 port is not required, defaults to 2399

-### Parameters
+### Connection url parameters

-Connection URL parametres used by fmjdbc driver
+Connection URL parameters used by fmjdbc driver

 |  Param  |    |  default  |  Options  |
 |----|----|----|----|